 Neotropical Zooarchaeology Working Group

 The Neotropics range from southern North America to southern South America and adjacent islands.
 A number of distinct properties characterize this biogeographic region which are relevant to understanding the diversity and evolution of human-animal interactions through time and the resulting archaeofaunal record.
 The mission of the ICAZ Neotropical Zooarchaeology Working Group (NZWG) is to offer a forum where these research problems can be discussed and information on them shared.
 This includes issuing a Newsletter (downloadable at the NZWG site), organizing academic meetings and other projects (see below).
-The forthcoming NZWG Academic Meeting will be held in San José, Uruguay, from November 22nd-24th, 2017, jointly organized with NZWG member Dr. Laura Beovide.
+The forthcoming NZWG Academic Meeting will be held in San José, Uruguay, from November 22nd-24th, 2017, jointly organized with NZWG member Laura Beovide.
 We look forward to seeing you there!
-Please check the NZWG blog for more information.
+Please check the NZWG blog for more information, including the book of abstracts.

 Among other NZWG projects, one is being developed along with Alexandria Archive / Open Context to generate an open access Osteometric Database of South American Camelids.
 Also, a bibliographic database has been compiled on zooarchaeological and taphonomic research in the Neotropical region, searchable by the tag "Neotropical zooarchaeology publication" in BoneCommons- a reference listing can be accessed here.
 If you would like to contribute your publications, just email them to us and we will upload them here.
 We also encourage adding the tag "Neotropical zooarchaeology" to any contribution on the subject in other academic portals.